What is an Aging Report And How Does It Help Finance Teams?

 If the customer does not pay you back on time, you will end up with amounting interests that could negate any amount of profits you might get whether the customer ultimately pays you.
 You need to know when you can wait for payment before it leads to a loss.
 An aging report helps you identify such scenarios and keeps you continually aware of your company's cash flow.

-Refine Your Collection Practices
+Refine Your Company’s Accounts Receivable Collection Practices

 Sometimes, you don't get paid on time because your customer has a different pay cycle than your company offers.
-In such cases, all you need to do is realign your service delivery or invoice alerting mechanism to match their pay cycle, lessening the instances of late payments.
+In such cases, all you need to do is realign your service delivery or invoice date alerting mechanism to match their pay cycle, lessening the instances of late payments.
 An aging report helps you analyze such scenarios and evaluate your collections processes.

 If you have multiple old accounts that stretch beyond the 60 to 90 days time bracket, it means that your current collections strategy could be weak.
+Reminding your payment terms is a good place to start.

 For more tips to improve your collection processes, check out our 8 best practices to effectively manage Accounts Receivable.